openebs/openebs/README.md

 ## Show me the Code

 This is a meta-repository for OpenEBS.
-Please start with the pinned repositories or with [OpenEBS Architecture](./contribute/design/README.md) document.
+Please start with the pinned repositories or with the [OpenEBS Architecture](./contribute/design/README.md) document.

 ## License